thomasw/testtube/README.md

 specific methods.
 See [helpers.py](https://github.com/thomasw/testtube/blob/master/testtube/helpers.py) for further information.

-In additional to configuring helpers, test groups can also be configured:
+In addition to configuring helpers, test groups can also be configured:

-* fail_fast: abort processing of subsequent test groups if all tests in the configured group did not pass.
+* `fail_fast`: abort processing of subsequent test groups if all tests in the configured group did not pass.

-In the first example tube.py file, the second test group is configured to abort the rest of the test suite if either Flake8 or Frosted fail.
+In the first example tube.py file, the second test group is configured to abort the rest of the test suite if either `Flake8` or `Frosted` fail.

 ### 2. Stir it